ro-neil/solcalc/README.md

-# sysapp
+# SolCalc
-Group Project for SWEN3001 ( Android Application Development I )
+A calculator for estimating the resources needed to implement a solar system.